7 Ways to Deal with Stress in Family Childcare

 I know they add them because someone made it necessary, but the paperwork involved in family childcare is STAGGERING!
 In fact, 10 years ago when a friend and I started a family childcare organization in this community, we had 90 home daycares in town, today there are 28!

 It’s so stressful many people have just quit.
 So what happens to all the babies?
 Who will take care of them?
 Many times I think unlicensed providers just open up.
 But there is some protection for children in the licensing process.
 Licensed providers aren’t always better than unlicensed, but some of the rules are good.
+You have to have a balance to have stress management in childcare.

 For instance CPR/first aid training requirements.
 So is that the best thing for our community’s children?
 Maybe not.
 But the chaos that is being licensed is stressful.